naseridev/cortado/README.md

 - You're deploying on machines with very different memory / fd limits and don't want to hand-pick a connection cap for each.

-### When it isn't (be honest)

-- **macOS and Windows are not yet complete.** The platform seams exist and compile, but the backends are not runtime-tested; tun2socks variants run fully on those platforms today.
-- **SOCKS5 only.** The Go tun2socks also speaks Shadowsocks, HTTP, and others —
-  if you need those upstreams, it's the better fit.
-- **Younger and smaller.** `tun2socks` is battle-tested across a huge install base.
-If you already have a tun2socks setup you never touch and never lose DNS over, switching buys you little.

 ## Installation

 ```sh